-I recommend you to take a look at the tickets to the Alhambra of Granada in Hellotickets because there are several options and prices are quite tight, between 30 and 40 euros approximately.
+I recommend you to take a look at the tickets to the Alhambra in Granada in Hellotickets because there are several options and prices are quite tight, between 30 and 40 euros approximately.

-You will get more out of a monument with so much history and so much art if you visit it with a guide because he will explain anecdotes, secrets and details that you probably don't know and that if you see it on your own would probably go unnoticed.
+You will get more out of a monument with so much history and so much art if you visit it with a guide on a guided tour because he will explain anecdotes, secrets and details that you probably do not know and that if you see it on your own would probably go unnoticed.

 How to get to the Alhambra

-There are several options to go up to the Alhambra in Granada.
+There are several options to get to the Alhambra in Granada.

-- By bus: Several city bus lines arrive at the monument, such as the C30, the C32 and the C35.
+- By bus: Several urban bus lines arrive at the monument, such as the C30, the C32 and the C35.

 - By car: Cars enter through the Ronda Sur (A-395).
 Go to the Granada ring road (N-323/ A-44) heading south (Motril).
 When you have skirted the city you will see the direction Alhambra (Ronda Sur) to the parking lot of the monument where you can park your car.

 - Walking: Leaving the Plaza Nueva take the slope of Gomérez.
 When you reach the Puerta de las Granadas, turn left and continue to the Puerta de la Justicia, which serves as the entrance to the Alhambra.